Amazon patents show flying warehouses that send delivery drones to your door

 IoT redux… this time, it’s personal

 We’ve known about Amazon’s drone delivery ambitions since 2013.
-But patent filings from Amazon reveal more details about how the e-commerce titan could make drone deliveries work at scale, namely through “airborne fulfillment centers.”
+But patent filings from Amazon, circulated today by CB Insights’ Zoe Leavitt, reveal more details about how the e-commerce titan could make drone deliveries work at scale, namely through “airborne fulfillment centers.”
 Yes, that’s a warehouse in a zeppelin.

 The airborne fulfillment centers, or AFCs, would be stocked with a certain amount of inventory and positioned near a location where Amazon predicts demand for certain items will soon spike.